Sparko-io/block-free-emails/README.md

 The evaluation order is:

 1. `customValidator` (if defined)
-2. `allowedDomains` whitelist check
+2. `allowedDomains` allowlist check
-3. `blockedDomains` blacklist check
+3. `blockedDomains` blocklist check

 ## Helper utilities